Your Dirt Bike Tool Kit is part of the essential arsenal for any serious off-road rider.

-The main feature will be the needle nose pliers, but they also include a serrated knife, can opener, bottle opener, file, wire cutters and strippers, Phillips and flat head screwdriver, saw, scissors and more.
+One of the main features will be the needle nose pliers, but they also include a serrated knife, can opener, bottle opener, file, wire cutters and strippers, Phillips and flat head screwdriver, saw, scissors and more.
 Most come with a rugged pouch to protect it from damage from other tools in your kit.

-The Leatherman Wingman (pictured) is one of the most popular and is American made with a 25-year guarantee.
-It’s about $60 on Amazon, but with combo tools, you get what you pay for.
+The Leatherman Wave Plus is one of the most popular and is American made with a 25-year guarantee.
+They’re fairly expensive, but with combo tools, a good one will last a lifetime.

 If you have space, carrying a few replacement parts that are likely to break or fail is a good idea.

 - Spare gear lever

 - Spare clutch lever (can be avoided if you use handguards)

 - Spark Plug